NorahMansour/MyTickets-api/README.md

 7-The admin shall be able to view the results of searched events.

-8- The admin shall be able to
+8- The admin shall be able to add tickets .

-9-
+9- The admin shall be able to delete tickets .

+10-The admin shall be able to add users.

 --------------(USER)------------------

 1- The user shall be able to login to the systeam.

 2- The user shall be able to view all event.